zaagsys/refresh-repo/README.md

 # refresh-repo

-This repository contains a script (`main.sh`) to refresh a local Git repository.
+This repository contains a script (`refresh-repo.sh`) to refresh a local Git repository.
 The script takes a directory location as input, verifies the directory and its Git configuration, removes the directory and its contents, and then clones the repository again from the remote origin.

 ## Usage